hlnyalcin/clinical-bioinformatics-case/README.md

 ## Workflow

-1. Quality assessment of Oxford Nanopore reads
+1. Quality assessment of Oxford Nanopore reads using NanoPlot
 2. Genome assembly using Flye
-3. Assembly evaluation using QUAST
+3. Assembly quality assessment using QUAST
-4. Species identification using BLAST
+4. Species identification using NCBI BLAST
-5. MLST sequence typing
+5. Sequence typing using MLST
-6. Detection of antimicrobial resistance genes
+6. Detection of antimicrobial resistance genes using AMRFinderPlus
-7. Plasmid identification
+7. Plasmid identification using PlasmidFinder and MOB-suite
-8. Virulence analysis
+8. Virulence and genomic characterization using Kleborate

 ## Main Findings

-- Species: *Klebsiella pneumoniae*
+- The isolate was identified as *Klebsiella pneumoniae*.
-- Sequence Type: ST258
-- Carbapenemase gene: **blaKPC-3**
+- MLST analysis assigned the isolate to sequence type ST258.
-- Multiple antimicrobial resistance genes detected
+- AMRFinderPlus identified multiple antimicrobial resistance genes, including the carbapenemase gene **blaKPC-3**.
-- **blaKPC-3** was associated with an IncI2 plasmid
+- Plasmid analysis indicated that **blaKPC-3** is associated with an IncI2 plasmid.
-- No hypervirulence-associated loci were detected
+- Kleborate analysis did not identify hypervirulence-associated loci.

 ## Running the Analysis